An Information-Theoretic Approach to Identifying Formulaic Clusters in Textual Data: Application to Textual Data: The Priestly Source(s) in the Pentateuch

 Conversely, when only a limited subset of parameter configurations yields strong agreement with a hypothesized division, this suggests that certain levels of segmentation and feature granularity are particularly well suited to capturing certain formulaic patterns present in the data.
 Rather than treating this as a sign of feature selection artifacts, we interpret such behavior as evidence that distinct formulaic patterns may emerge more clearly at specific scales of representation.
 Some clusters, especially those linked to genre, register, or discourse framing, may only become statistically salient when, for example, the $n$-gram size and running window align with their internal structure.
 In this view, variation in clustering performance is not a sign of instability.
 Rather, it reflects both methodological sensitivity and the heterogeneous nature of formulaicity across textual layers.
 This perspective is especially relevant for corpora where no predefined labels or gold standards exist.
 In such cases, exploring the consistency or divergence of outputs across parameter settings can help identify stable signals and locate boundaries where stylistic coherence shifts.
 Disagreements between parameter configurations are not necessarily failures of the method.
-Instead, they offer interpretive entry points into the structure of the data and the scale at which formulaic patterns operate.
+Instead, they offer interpretive entry points into the data's structure and the scale at which formulaic patterns operate.